 ProWritingAid fixed the above sentences into the following:

 As you can see, it provided corrected sentences for six of the sentences but did not provide a fix for the last one.
 I would need to develop a better, more active sentence by myself.
-I also would need to go through this paragraph again and accept the changes to correct the capitalization of the word “A.”
+Overall, though, I think this was amazing!
+I love how ProWritingAid gave me so many high-quality, one-click fixes for my grammar mistakes.

 ProWritingAid is the best passive voice detector for budget-conscious writers who want to correct most of their grammar and spelling mistakes and their passive voice usage issues.